haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 (can simply be done with: `pip install freesasa`), the same can be done with the _calc-accessibility.py_ script provided in the `scripts` directory:

 <a class="prompt prompt-cmd">
-   python ./scripts/calc-accessibility.py --cutoff 0.15 pdbs/4I1B_clean.pdb
+   python ./scripts/calc-accessibility.py \-\-cutoff 0.15 pdbs/4I1B_clean.pdb
 </a>

 The simple output directly reports the list of residues: